NSLog0/PyDReact/README.md

 Then deploy to your server!!

-__Note:__ If you build success you can deploy your project without run "npm start" anymore just run python to work on server to test your porject on local as DEBUG = False use:
+__Note:__ If you build success you can deploy your project without run "npm start" anymore just run python to work on server.
+For test your porject on local as DEBUG = False use:

 ```bash
 ./manage.py runserver --insecure